PGMax: Factor Graphs for Discrete Probabilistic Graphical Models and Loopy Belief Propagation in JAX: Related work

-The most relevant existing Python packages are pgmpy~\citep{ankan2015pgmpy} and pomegranate~\citep{schreiber2017pomegranate}.
-However, in addition to limited factor graph support, their inference implementations make heavy use of control flows with irregular Python data structures.
-The lack of efficient array-based implementations largely restricts their computations to CPUs.
-As we show in Sec.~\ref{sec:comparison}, this severely limits their efficiency and scalability.
+Several Python packages have been proposed for running LBP in discrete PGMs: two of the most recent ones are \texttt{pomegranate}~\citep{schreiber2017pomegranate} and \texttt{pgmpy}~\citep{ankan2015pgmpy}.
+However, these two packages suffer from severe limitations.
+First, they only support a limited set of discrete factors (e.g, they do not support the logical factors as we do---see Section \ref{sec:features}).
+Second, their inference implementations make heavy use of control flows with irregular Python data structures, and the lack of efficient array-based implementations largely restricts their computations to CPUs.
+As we show in Sec.~\ref{sec:comparison}, these limitations severely affect the packages' efficiency and scalability.

+Due to the challenges in deriving an efficient implementation of LBP in Python, past works resort to C++ or Julia. \texttt{OpenGM}~\citep{andres2012opengm, opengm-benchmark} supports general factor graphs but is no longer maintained, while \texttt{ForneyLab}~\citep{ForneyLab.jl-2019} and \texttt{ReactiveMP}~\citep{bagaev2021reactivemp} focus mostly on conjugate state-space models.
+However, these packages cannot interact with the vast Python scientific computing ecosystem.

-PGMax is a specialized probabilistic programming language (PPL)~\citep{van2018introduction} that provides an interface for specifying probabilistic models (discrete PGMs), and automatically derives inference methods (LBP).
-While existing PPLs~\citep{Carpenter2017-zi, bingham2018pyro, Salvatier2016, phan2019composable, ge2018t} can be quite powerful, they typically focus on probabilistic models with continuous variables, with Markov Chain Monte Carlo methods like Hamiltonian Monte Carlo as the core inference engine, and have limited support for undirected PGMs and discrete variables~\citep{zhou2019mixed}.
+Another related line of work is probabilistic programming languages (PPLs).
+While PPLs~\citep{van2018introduction} ~\citep{Carpenter2017-zi, bingham2018pyro, Salvatier2016, phan2019composable, ge2018t} have appealing properties, they typically focus on PGMs with continuous variables, with Markov Chain Monte Carlo methods like Hamiltonian Monte Carlo as the core inference engine, and have limited support for undirected PGMs and discrete variables~\citep{zhou2019mixed}.

-Due to the challenge in efficient LBP implementation in Python, past works resort to C++ or Julia for LBP implementation.
-Among these, OpenGM~\citep{andres2012opengm, opengm-benchmark} similarly supports general factor graphs but is no longer maintained, while ForneyLab~\citep{ForneyLab.jl-2019} and ReactiveMP~\citep{bagaev2021reactivemp} focus mostly on conjugate state-space models.
-Moreover, PGMax's pure Python implementation allows easy debugging and interaction with the vast Python scientific computing ecosystem.
+In contrast with these existing methods, the package we introduce in this paper, PGMax, is a specialized PPL that provides an interface for specifying discrete PGMs with tractable factors; and that automatically derives GPU-accelerated inference via LBP.